DRGU0416/BEP20/README.md

 For the contract deployed in the localhost (hardhat blockchain), enter the hardhat console:
 `$ npx hardhat console --network localhost`

-Set a contract instance for later interaction.
+Set a contract instance for later interactions.
 `$ const contract = await ethers.getContractAt("A", "B")`
 A is the name of the contract file, in this case, "BEP20Token".
 B is the address of the deployed contract, which is shown after `npx hardhat run .\scripts\deploy.js --network localhost`.